-It depreciated by 0.45 percent against the USD and closed at Rs.
-237.91 after losing Rs.
-1.07 in the interbank market today.
-The local unit quoted an intra-day low of Rs.
-239.765 against the USD during today’s open market session.
+It depreciated by 0.05 percent and closed at Rs.
+223.91 after losing 10 paisas against the greenback.
+The local unit quoted an intraday low of 224.35 against the greenback.

-The local unit was in red from the opening bell and was trading at 238.25 at 10 AM.
-By midday, the greenback went as low as 239.125 against the rupee.
-After 2 PM, the local unit stayed at the 238 level against the top foreign currency before the interbank close.
+The local unit was initially bearish in the morning against the greenback and opened trade at 224.2 in the open market.
+By midday, the greenback moved lower against the rupee.
+After 1 PM, the local unit was red and stayed on the 223-224 level against the top foreign currency before the interbank close.

-The PKR fell against the other major currencies in the interbank market today.
-It lost 20 paisas against the Canadian Dollar (CAD), 62 paisas against the Australian Dollar (AUD), and 52 paisas against the Pound Sterling (GBP).
+The PKR was bearish against the other major currencies in the interbank market today.
+It lost two paisas against the UAE Dirham (AED), three paisas against the Saudi Riyal (SAR), 52 paisas against the Canadian Dollar (CAD), Rs.
+2.33 against the Euro (EUR), and Rs.
+2.36 against the Australian Dollar (AUD).

 Moreover, it lost Rs.
 4.61 against the Pound Sterling (GBP) in today’s interbank currency market.